kacasey8/mtg-project/README.md

 # Robo Rosewater Project
 Generating magic cards from random images.

-Currently I can get labels from images (e.g. an image has a sailboat and a sun) from the google vision api and I can also generate unique new cards using mtg-rnn after training on the AllSets.json data from http://mtgjson.com/.
-However, I need a way to link the two.
-The current plan is to get flavor text into the mix using https://deckbrew.com/api/, then generate a bunch of new cards.
-After that I can find one of my generated cards that is related to the labels from an image.
+Currently I can get labels from images (e.g. an image has a sailboat and a sun) from the google vision api and I can also generate unique new cards using mtg-rnn after training on all the legacy cards.
+I'm currently linking the two through exact text matching between labels and the card names that are generated, and also enforcing the color of the card matches.
+To get flavor text I'm currently just choosing between all the flavor texts on legacy mtg cards and using gensim (https://radimrehurek.com/gensim/index.html) to find the best match.

 ## Using Other Projects
 - Both are under MIT license